-Figure 5.22: Fitting polynomials of increasing degree to the cosine function within the range [-5,5].
+Figure 5.22: Fitting polynomials of increasing degree to the cosine function within the range [-5, 5].
 On the left we see that as the degree (complexity) of the model increases, the bias decreases and the variance increases.
-The plot on the right shows the bias variance tradeoff frontier.
+The plot on the right shows the bias variance tradeoff frontier (dashed line).
+The frontier has been added to visualize the tradeoff trend, it is not a hard boundary that cannot be crossed.

-If we have high variance, regularization is one way of reducing the total error.
+• If we have high variance, regularization is one way of reducing the total error.
 Regularization focuses on decreasing the variance at the potential expense of increasing the bias.